 BetRivers New York

-BetRivers made the cut for the first wave of legalized sportsbooks to launch in early January.
-Their parent company, Rush Street Interactive, will look to create new partnerships to further establish a localized footprint beyond the initial casino in Schenectady.
+BetRivers will look to create new partnerships to further establish a localized footprint beyond it's lone casino in Schenectady.

 BetRivers Promo Code